-For centuries, and up to the present time, many have believed that the early chapters of Genesis are unscientific, and/or that observations in science do not support the creation events described in Genesis.
+For centuries, and up to the present time, many have believed that the early chapters of Genesis are unscientific, and/or that observations in science do not support the creative events described in Genesis.
 I am convinced that these beliefs are unfounded.

 God created the heavens (entire universe and heaven itself) and the earth, and then everything on the earth